- Home

 Fertility issues

 Some cancer treatments can cause infertility (difficulty conceiving a baby), which can be temporary or permanent.
-If fertility is important to you, talk to your doctor before treatment starts about your risk of infertility and ways to preserve your fertility.
-It may be possible to store your eggs or sperm for use in the future.
+If fertility is important to you, talk to your doctor before your treatment starts about the risks and your options.
+It may be possible to store your eggs, embryos, ovarian tissue or sperm for use in the future.

 When people learn that they may be permanently infertile, they often feel a great sense of loss.
-You may be devastated that you won’t have your own children or additional children, and you may worry about the impact of this on your relationship or future relationships.
-Even if your family is complete or you weren’t planning to have children, you may experience strong emotions.
+You may be devastated that you won’t have your own children or have more children, and you may worry about the impact of this on your relationships.
+Even if your family is complete or you didn’t want children, you may experience strong emotions.
+This can change how you feel about yourself as a sexual being and affect your sexuality.

-As well as talking with your partner, it may help to talk with a counsellor, sex therapist, oncologist, urologist or oncology nurse.
+As well as talking with your partner, it may help to talk with a counsellor, sex therapist, your GP or your cancer treatment team.

 If female reproductive organs are affected

-Surgery that removes part or all of the reproductive organs, such as the ovaries, fallopian tubes, uterus and cervix will cause your periods to stop and you will be unable to have children naturally.
+Surgery that removes part or all of the reproductive organs, such as the ovaries, fallopian tubes, uterus and cervix, will cause your periods to stop and you will be unable to conceive a child.

-Depending on the type of chemotherapy drugs used and the dose, periods may become irregular but often return after treatment ends.
-In some cases, periods stop permanently and lead to menopause.
+Depending on the type of chemotherapy drugs used and the dose, periods may become irregular but they often return after treatment ends.
+In some cases, periods stop permanently, leading to menopause.

 If sperm production is affected

-Surgery for bladder, prostate or testicular cancer may damage the nerves for getting and keeping an erection – this may be temporary, but some men may not get strong erections again.
-If the problem is ongoing, ask your doctor about storing sperm.
+Surgery for bladder, prostate or testicular cancer may damage the nerves for getting and keeping an erection.
+This may be temporary, but some people may not get strong erections again, or have permanent erection issues.
+If the problem is ongoing, ask your doctor about collecting sperm.

 Chemotherapy may reduce or stop sperm production and affect the ability of sperm to move.
 This can sometimes cause temporary or permanent infertility.